Thank you so much for being a part of the WordPlay community

 from the end of the island, me heading toward it

-and I think, What are the
+and I think, What are the two poems

 I could write this morning?